“Christmas waves a magic wand over this world, and behold, everything is softer and more beautiful. ”

 My inner child is starting to get excited about Christmas, she loves all the tinsel and baubles.
 Fuelled by memories of bulging kilt socks found at the end of her bed,

-she loves this time of year.
+She loves this time of year.

 Each year the old baby basket appeared, tinsel cascading down it’s sides, followed by delving into boxes hunting out favourite decorations.
 Fairy lights, carol singing, and the warming smell of mince pies all kindled anticipation and excitement.

-My inner adolescent, on the other hand has felt very differently, she wished we could just bi-pass the whole thing.
+My inner adolescent, on the other hand has felt very differently, she wished we could just by-pass the whole thing.
 Christmas Eve for her was coloured by a worn out mother’s resentful attempts to fulfil her children’s dreams.
 Time stretched out counting the drinks consumed, the dreaded drunk who would later fall through the door.

 Christmas morning was spent counting drinks again, how many would he have before lunch?
 Would he be drunk?
 Would he be rude?
 Would he spoil it all again, offend the posh Grandparents and mortify the others?